smarty/changelog/local/us-zipcode-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2019.02.3 - 2019-02-06

+- This build introduces a few thousand `Zip5` precision geocodes which were lost with the release of 2019.02.0 and 2019.02.1.
+In most cases these lost geocodes were found to be too far outside of tolerances to continue using.
+Over the next several versions we will be gradually filling in the gaps in our `Zip5` coverage.

+## 2019.02.2 - 2019-02-06 [YANKED]

+- This build had no significant changes.

 ## 2019.02.1 - 2019-01-30

 Changes: